julienlevasseur/nomad-gameserver-demo/README.md

 ### API

 The API is the in-house software that links the games with the platform.
-In this example, it is built arround the Service-Oriented Architecture because this how was built the APIs where this POC was conduct.
+In this example, it is build arround the Service-Oriented Architecture because this is how was built the APIs where this POC was conduct.

 When the matchmaker request a gameserver, the API will register the gameserver job description to Nomad (as a [parametereized job](https://www.nomadproject.io/docs/job-specification/parameterized)) and [dispatch](https://www.nomadproject.io/docs/commands/job/dispatch) the job to create a new instance of a game server.